-• Nothing at stake problem.
+- Nothing at stake problem.
 PoW miners continually expend energy to produce new blocks, when a chain splits they can only direct their hardware to mine on one of the two forks.
 For a PoS participant who holds the required asset, it is relatively cheap to participate in PoS, and therefore in the case of a chain split one may participate on both of the forked chains.
-In aggregate, this means that it may prove difficult for the network to reach

-- consensus about which is the legitimate chain, if enough block producers are participating on both chains.
-PoS consensus networks often introduce security bonds and mechanisms whereby PoS participants can be punished for this kind of behavior. - Incentivized pure PoS has an inherent "rich get richer" dynamic, because the participants who hold the asset already are the only actors who can benefit from the rewards.
+In aggregate, this means that it may prove difficult for the network to reach consensus about which is the legitimate chain, if enough block producers are participating on both chains.
+PoS consensus networks often introduce security bonds and mechanisms whereby PoS participants can be punished for this kind of double staking behavior. - Incentivized pure PoS has an inherent "rich get richer" dynamic, because the participants who hold the asset already are the only actors who can benefit from the rewards.
 The low cost to participate reduces pressure to sell these rewards.
 The net result is that PoS participants increase their share of the asset while holders who do not participate in PoS pay the cost of being diluted.
-This could be construed as a kind of rent seeking arrangement, or a form of feudalism.
+This could be construed as a kind of rent seeking arrangement, or a form of feudalism. - When a significant amount of an asset is in the custody of an exchange being staked on behalf of its customers this makes the exchange a potential point of failure. - With the right smart contract support, people can rent out the voting power of their stake.
+As with PoW mining hashrate rental markets, whether a chain is exposed depends on the degree to which holders of its asset expose it by making their stake available to rent.

-PoS changes the infrastructure surrounding the common pool resource significantly, removing the miner constituency entirely and giving holders of the cryptocurrency a much larger role.
+PoS changes the infrastructure surrounding the common pool resource significantly, removing the miner constituency and replacing them with a selection of holders of the asset.
 In practice, holding the asset is usually just a qualification to participate in PoS, with the PoS constituency actually being composed of a subset of holders who choose to participate and take the necessary steps.
 At minimum, this usually means running a node with a wallet open that can respond when called to participate in block creation.
-Within some systems, participation in PoS may also involve a security deposit, which could potentially be lost if one is found to have violated the rules (by, for example, participating in more than one chain).
+Within some systems, participation in PoS may also involve a security deposit, which could potentially be lost if one is found to have violated the rules (by, for example, participating in more than one chain), and/or locked for some minimum duration.